undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-Valašsko — Moravian Wallachia in English — is the hilly easternmost strip of Moravia, pressed against the Slovak border by the ridges of the Beskydy mountains.
-Its name derives from the Vlach (Wallachian) pastoralists who moved north through the Carpathians from the late medieval period, bringing semi-nomadic sheep herding, a distinctive folk music tradition, and legal customs — Vlach law — that kept the mountain communities semi-autonomous for centuries.
-The population today is anchored on three towns: Vsetín, Valašské Meziříčí and Rožnov pod Radhoštěm, the last of which is the region's cultural centre and the starting point for most visits.
+Sheep made this region.
+From the late medieval period, Vlach (Wallachian) pastoralists moved north through the Carpathians and settled the hilly easternmost strip of Moravia, pressed against the Slovak border by the ridges of the Beskydy mountains.
+They brought semi-nomadic sheep herding, a distinctive folk music tradition, and legal customs (Vlach law) that kept the mountain communities semi-autonomous for centuries.
+The name Valašsko, Moravian Wallachia in English, remembers them.
+Three towns anchor the population today: Vsetín, Valašské Meziříčí, Rožnov pod Radhoštěm.
+The last is the region's cultural centre and the starting point for most visits.

-The region's anchor is the Wallachian Open-Air Museum (Valašské muzeum v přírodě) in Rožnov, founded in 1925 and recognised as the oldest and largest open-air museum in Central Europe.
-More than one hundred original timber structures — farmsteads, mills, chapels, workshops — have been moved here from across the region and are maintained as working exhibits.
-The museum draws over half a million visitors a year, yet it is large enough and unhurried enough that a morning visit rarely feels crowded.
+The anchor attraction is the Wallachian Open-Air Museum (Valašské muzeum v přírodě) in Rožnov, founded in 1925 and recognised as the oldest and largest open-air museum in Central Europe.
+More than one hundred original timber structures (farmsteads, mills, chapels, workshops) have been moved here from across the region and are maintained as working exhibits.
+Over half a million people visit each year.
+The site absorbs them; a morning visit rarely feels crowded.

 North of Rožnov, the Beskydy Protected Landscape Area (established 1973, 1,160 km²) covers the highest ridges.
-The ridge trail from Pustevny to Radhošť peak (1,129 m) is the walk that everyone in the region recommends: it passes the Libušín and Maměnka chalets, two of the finest surviving examples of folk Art Nouveau architecture by Dušan Jurkovič, both built in 1899.
-The folk culture here is not reconstructed for tourism; it is continuous — the frgál pastry, slivovice plum brandy, smoked sheep cheese and the mournful two-stringed gadulka-descended string tradition are all still in use.
+Everyone in the region recommends the same walk: the ridge trail from Pustevny to Radhošť peak (1,129 m), past the Libušín and Maměnka chalets, two of the finest surviving examples of folk Art Nouveau architecture by Dušan Jurkovič, both built in 1899.
+The folk culture here is not reconstructed for tourism.
+It is continuous.
+The frgál pastry, slivovice plum brandy, smoked sheep cheese and the mournful string tradition descended from the two-stringed gadulka are all still in use.

 When to go

-Late May through June and the whole of September into mid-October are the best windows.
-The Beskydy meadows are open and green; the open-air museum runs its full seasonal programme; the ridge trails are dry.
-July sees the Rožnovské slavnosti — the International Folklore Festival, held annually at the museum — which is the year's principal cultural event and worth planning around.
+Late May through June, and the whole of September into mid-October.
+The Beskydy meadows are open and green then, and the ridge trails are dry; the open-air museum runs its full seasonal programme.
+July brings the Rožnovské slavnosti, the International Folklore Festival held annually at the museum.
+It is the year's principal cultural event and worth planning around.
 August is fully operational but school-holiday busy at the museum.
 Winter has its own logic: the Pustevny ridge is cross-country skiable and the museum runs a "Village Christmas" programme in December.
-The deep shoulder months (November, March–April) are quiet; some smaller restaurants and guesthouses close.
-Folk festivals tied to sheep-herding cycles — the spring driving of flocks to high pasture and the autumn return — happen in May and September in surrounding villages and are rarely advertised in English.
+In November and from March into April the region goes quiet and some smaller restaurants and guesthouses close.
+Folk festivals tied to the sheep-herding cycle, the spring driving of flocks to high pasture and the autumn return, happen in May and September in surrounding villages and are rarely advertised in English.

 How to get there

 Rožnov pod Radhoštěm has its own railway station on a regional branch line served by České dráhy and Arriva.
-The line runs to Valašské Meziříčí, which sits on the main Ostrava–Přerov corridor and has fast connections to Ostrava (approximately 45 minutes) and onward to Brno (change at Přerov or Olomouc; total journey from Brno approximately 2.5 hours).
-From Valašské Meziříčí to Rožnov the branch takes around 20–25 minutes.
-Trains run roughly hourly on weekdays; less frequently at weekends.
-From Ostrava, Zlín and other regional centres, regional bus services (ARRIVA, Transdev Morava, coordinated within the IDZK Zlín Region integrated transport system) also serve Rožnov directly.
-Pustevny is accessible by seasonal cable car from Prostřední Bečva (summer and winter operation — verify current schedule with Pustevny resort); alternatively by road.
-A car is not required for a Rožnov-based trip; it helps significantly for moving between villages in upper Valašsko.
+The branch runs to Valašské Meziříčí, on the main Ostrava–Přerov corridor, with fast connections to Ostrava (approximately 45 minutes) and onward to Brno (change at Přerov or Olomouc; total journey from Brno approximately 2.5 hours).
+Valašské Meziříčí to Rožnov takes around 20–25 minutes.
+Trains run roughly hourly on weekdays, less frequently at weekends.
+Regional bus services (ARRIVA, Transdev Morava, coordinated within the IDZK Zlín Region integrated transport system) also run directly to Rožnov from Ostrava, from Zlín and from other regional centres.
+Pustevny is accessible by seasonal cable car from Prostřední Bečva (summer and winter operation; verify current schedule with Pustevny resort), or by road.
+A car is not required for a Rožnov-based trip.
+It helps significantly for moving between villages in upper Valašsko.

 From hub